prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/02 dns-forward-reverse-zones.md

 <br>
 <br>

-## Why DNS Zones Exist in Active Directory
+## Why DNS Zones Exist in AD

 - A DNS zone is a section of the DNS namespace that a DNS server is responsible for.
 When I create a domain such as `gohel.local`, the Domain Controller becomes the authoritative DNS server for that zone.
 This means it holds the DNS records that define how names inside that domain resolve to IP addresses.

-- Active Directory integrates tightly with DNS, so domain controllers automatically register service records, host records, and locator records.
+- AD integrates tightly with DNS, so domain controllers automatically register service records, host records, and locator records.
 Without a working zone, none of this would function.

 ---